catalyzeio/paas-guides/php-mysql/README.md

 Your remotes will be unique to your origin and enivornment on Catalyze.

 ## Deploying your code
-The first time that you push your code to Catalyze, we require that you notify [support@catalyze.io](mailto:support@catalyze.io) that you have pushed code and your application finished building successfully.
+The first time  you push your code to Catalyze, we require that you notify [support@catalyze.io](mailto:support@catalyze.io) that you have pushed code and your application finished building successfully.

 Once the initial deployment has finished, we will notify you that it has completed.
 After the initial deployment, every subsequent time code is pushed to Catalyze using the command below, the application will be updated automatically.